SEO

 How Space Ads approaches Google AI Mode

-At Space Ads, AI Mode is treated as an extension of search visibility and conversion strategy, not as a standalone channel.
-The work starts by mapping the questions that appear before a buyer contacts a brand: cost, risk, process, alternatives, proof, timeline, reporting and criteria for choosing a partner.
+At Space Ads, we treat AI Mode as part of Search visibility and customer acquisition, not a standalone channel with a guaranteed rank.
+We map the questions and actions that precede purchase: eligibility, cost, risk, alternatives, proof, timeline, availability and criteria for choosing.

 For existing websites, a marketing audit can show whether the main gap is content quality, technical accessibility, weak service pages, missing case studies, poor internal links, tracking quality or paid search setup.
 The objective is not a mythical fixed "AI Mode rank."
 The objective is repeated visibility for priority questions, accurate brand description and more qualified demand.